 We have seen much fruit in our own lives and in the lives that God has allowed us to touch.
-This hasn’t come without a cost, it never does.
+This hasn’t come without a cost; it never does.
 Love always cost something.

-We named this thing we do No One Underground because of a vision I had after reading 1 Thessalonians 4:13-18 “with the voice of the archangel and with the trumpet call of God, (I played trumpet in high school so I like verses having to do with trumpets) and the dead in Christ will rise first.”
+We named this thing we do No One Underground because of a vision I had after reading 1 Thessalonians 4:13-18, “with the voice of the archangel and with the trumpet call of God, (I played trumpet in high school, so I like verses having to do with trumpets) and the dead in Christ will rise first.”

-I'd love to continue speaking and painting in public schools and behavioral health clinics with focused intent on hope honoring the laws in place of church and state.
+I'd love to continue speaking and painting in public schools and behavioral health clinics with the focused intent on hope honoring the laws in place of church and state.

-I also value people who have a different world view than I do.
+I also value people who have a different worldview than I do.
 In public schools we don't have to agree on everything, but we do agree that kids need hope.
-Lets move in that direction.
+Let’s move in that direction.

 You can partner with us yearly, monthly, or by shopping the NOU store.

-Thank you for hearing a bit of our story, we pray it has now become part of yours.
+Thank you for hearing a bit of our story; we pray it has now become part of yours.

 Remember, there is no trailer hitch on a hearse.
 The war is raging, so rage on.
 Let’s leave No One Underground.